FasTracks/FasTracks-BE/README.md

 End with an example of getting some data out of the system or using it for a little demo

+`Note on schema: YAGNI.
+The Backend API has intentionally been desinged to not require a database.`

 ## Running the tests